Kiss the Stars

-"Kiss the Stars" is a song by English singer Pixie Lott from her second studio album, Young Foolish Happy (2011).
+"Kiss the Stars" is a song by the English singer Pixie Lott from her second studio album, Young Foolish Happy (2011).
 The song was released digitally in the United Kingdom on 29 January 2012 as the album's third and final single.
 The dance-pop song was written by Lott in collaboration with its producers Mads Hauge and Phil Thornalley.
 "Kiss the Stars" received mainly negative reviews from contemporary critics who criticised the song's lyrics and close similarities to Katy Perry's "Firework" but praised its catchiness and dance-pop rhythms.
 The song peaked at number eight on the UK Singles Chart.

 The song has been accompanied by a futuristic-themed music video, which was released on 10 January 2012.
 The video was met with mainly positive reviews.
 It features Lott dancing alongside CGI robots and dancers, sporting funky hairstyles and outfits that resemble those of American recording artist Madonna.
 Lott has promoted the single by performing it at the Jingle Bell Ball, The National Lottery and the seventh series of Dancing on Ice.